ViralTexts/gtr-clusters/clusters/18410703-sn85054702-AdvantageOfTakingANewspaper.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+it, be again saw.
+But a more striking caio still
+ia one we find in the Reveille the opposite file
+of two friends, related in touching verse.
 One took a paper, and his lifo
 Waa happier than a king&#x27;s :
 Hi children all could read und write,